John M. Houston: Congress

-NLRB career
+National Labour Relations Board

 Houston's strong support for Roosevelt in Congress was rewarded when President Roosevelt appointed him on March 5, 1943, to succeed William M. Leiserson on the National Labor Relations Board (NLRB).
 His nomination was not well received.
 NLRB chairman Dr. Harry A. Millis had supported NLRB general counsel Robert B. Watts, and had urged Roosevelt repeatedly to appoint someone with extensive credentials in labor relations (which Houston lacked).
 Roosevelt also passed over Lloyd K. Garrison, Dean of the University of Wisconsin Law School and former chair of the National Labor Board (NLB) in the early 1930s; Dr. George W. Taylor, vice chairman of the National War Labor Board and a former NLB regional director; and Edward C. Witte, a noted professor of labor relations at the University of Wisconsin.

 Houston had no labor relations experience prior to his service on the NRLB.
 For the first several years of his first five-year term on the board, Houston relied heavily on his legal staff for advice.
 United States Department of Labor solicitor general Gerard D. Reilly was appointed to the NLRB in September 1942 to replace the departing Edwin S. Smith.
 Reilly was deeply conservative, and some staff at the NLRB considered him reactionary.
 Reilly also had a great deal of influence on Houston during Houston's first few years in office.
 But as Houston gained experience, he forged an alliance with the NLRB's moderate chairman, Harry Millis, who was a firm believer in collective bargaining and labor unions.
 In his second five-year term on the NLRB, Houston became the most consistently pro-labor member of the board.
 Reilly came to believe that NLRB Chief Trial Examiner Frank Bloom (a left-wing lawyer) heavily influenced Houston in these later years.

 Houston's renomination to the Board proved to be something of a watershed.
 In 1947, the Taft-Hartley Act expanded the NLRB's size from three to five members.
 President Harry S. Truman had appointed one relatively liberal and one relatively conservative member to the Board after the Act's passage.
 Houston was renominated for the NLRB on April 12, 1948.
 His renomination was seen as something of a restoration of a "New Deal" (e.g., liberal) coalition on the NLRB, one which would interpret federal labor law more expansively and in favor of labor unions.